IBM-Cloud/terraform-provider-ibm/website/docs/r/en_source.html.markdown

 - `description` - (Optional, String) The Source description.

-- `enabled` - (Optional, bool) The enabled flag to enbale the created API source.
+- `enabled` - (Required, bool) The enabled flag to enbale the created API source.
 - `store_notifications` - (Optional, bool) enable to view the payload of incoming events for troubleshooting.

 ## Attribute reference